Para-Lang/para-compiler/README.md

 #### Build for specified OS

-This specified script will automatically build the project and create a dist and build folder containing all the required data as well as the .exe file, which will be the compiler itself.
-The build folder will contain the raw data and should not be used.
-The dist folder will contain the distribution-ready file
+This specified script will automatically build the project and create a dist and build folder containing all the binaries as well as the executable file.
+The build folder will contain the raw data and logs, meaning it is not intended for distribution.
+The dist folder will contain the distribution-ready data

 ```bash
 python ./build-exe.py
 ```

-After that, the installer can be created with the passed .exe for the compiler

 #### Build inno-setup installer for Windows